 Vegetable Bolognese with Pappardelle

-My Vegetable Bolognese with Pappardelle is the most mouthwatering dish, ideal for those who love pasta with bolognese sauce without the meat!
-Loaded with fresh vegetables, and San Marzano tomatoes, after one taste, you can’t help but fall in love with this vegetarian bolognese sauce!
-Perfect for special occasions, Sunday dinner, and even a date night!
+Vegetable Bolognese with Pappardelle is a delicious and mouthwatering dish.
+It is ideally for those who love pasta with Bolognese sauce – but prefer it without the meat!
+Loaded with fresh vegetables, tomatoes, and basil, you can’t help but fall in love with this Vegetarian Bolognese sauce!
+Perfect for any special occasion, Sunday dinner, and even a date night!

 What is Pappardelle?